How can you help?

 Student: I am looking for work.
 I know that Center for Professional Development has lots of resources on the web and in the Resource Center, but isn't there just a list of jobs that someone can give me?

 Center for Professional Development: Try as we might, we haven't found a way to take the work out of finding work.
 There are multiple lists, of course, in Center for Professional Development of employment opportunities in a variety of fields, both on-line and in hard copy form.
 Still, all too often those lists just represent a starting point for job search.
 Most positions are not advertised to the general public.
 If you're looking for opportunities in Atlanta or San Francisco, for example, employers in those areas are likely to contact local career offices, local temporary help agencies or local newspapers, to advertise their opportunities.
 Many positions are found through word-of-mouth and networking.
 To sum up, it's wise to use a variety of strategies in your job search.
 Contact Center for Professional Development to schedule an appointment with one of our counselors, to develop a plan that meets your specific needs and interests.

 Student: I'm applying to a ton of jobs/internships.
 Can I basically create one cover letter and modify it slightly for each job?

-Career Services: A customized cover letter is an essential component of your application.
+Center for Professional Development: A customized cover letter is an essential component of your application.
 The letter is your blank slate to write a persuasive piece and highlight the best reasons why you would be a great employee.
 Employers can tell when you have used a form letter.
 Think of how you feel when you receive a personal letter versus a generic form letter.
 An employer will feel the same way if you take the time to show that you are an ideal fit for their unique position and organization.